alexpetkoff/SoftUni-JavaScript-Professional-Modules/3. ReactJS/Project Defense - React/README.md

 ## Features

-- Home: Browse a catalog of furniture products.
+- Home: Browse a catalog of Аpple products.
 - Product Pages:
   - Iphone, Macbook, Mac, Mac Studio ( contains all the products from the respective category )
 - Cart Page: Cart page containing all selected products from the user ( only for logged in users )